holohup/trademan-1.0-alpha-public/README.md

 ```
 ### How to check if everything's working

-- Issue a healthcheck command **/test** to the bot.
+- Issue a health check command **/test** to the bot.
 If everything is working the bot will ping the server health check endpoint and will message you with 'True' if everything's ok (and will also say something stupid - he's just a bot after all!).
 - Use your browser to check that the API endpoints are available: go to http://127.0.0.1:8000/api/v1/
 - Time to dig deeper.
 Stop the web server, create a superuser and issue a management command to download and parse the latest FIGI data from Tinkoff API to the database.
 It's done daily using middleware, but initially, the command can be run once to speed up the process.
 ```